Our MRO services allow these same parts to be ‘brought back to life’ for decades more service.

 The majority of parts Hytek processes are high heat treat, structural components of assemblies.
 Landing gear components, wing structures and moving elements that require not only corrosion protection but special coatings related to their movement and interaction with other parts.

-Hytek’s processes include Non Destructive Testing of all substrates; Chrome, Cadmium, Titanium Cadmium, Nickel and Zinc Nickel Plating; Shot Peening; Boric, Chromic, Sulfuric and Hardcoat Anodize; All types of Organic coatings/paints including primers, sol gel, dri lubes, aluminized coatings and topcoats.
+Hytek’s processes include Non Destructive Testing of all substrates; Chrome, Grinding, Cadmium, Titanium Cadmium, Nickel and Zinc Nickel Plating; Shot Peening; Boric, Chromic, Sulfuric and Hardcoat Anodize; All types of Organic coatings/paints including primers, sol gel, dri lubes, aluminized coatings and topcoats.

 Hytek is a ‘One Stop Shop’ for aerospace finishing.
 The breadth of finishes available in this building allow customers to minimize lead times and extra PO’s.
 This has driven our growth with customers outside the Pacific Northwest.